Symplectic excision: Introduction

 \section{Introduction}

-A couple of years ago, Alan Weinstein circulated the following question, which appeared in his paper with Christian Blohmann \cite[Question~11.2]{2018arXiv181111109B}:

-\begin{quotation} Let $M$ be a noncompact symplectic manifold, and let $R \subset M$ be the image of a proper embedding of the ray $[0, \infty)$.
+A few years ago, Alan Weinstein circulated the following question, which appeared in his paper with Christian Blohmann \cite[Question~11.2]{MR4727523}: \begin{quotation} Let $(M, \omega)$ be a noncompact symplectic manifold, and let $[0, \infty) \cong R \subset M$ be a properly embedded ray.
 Is $M \setminus R$ symplectomorphic to $M$?
-Can a symplectomorphism between them be chosen to be the identity outside a prescribed neighbourhood $U$ of $R$? \end{quotation}
+Can the symplectomorphism be chosen to be the identity outside a prescribed neighbourhood $U$ of $R$? \end{quotation}

-In his earlier paper \cite{10.1093/imrn/rnaa007}, the author Xiudi Tang proved that such a symplectomorphism exists if the neighbourhood $U$ is sufficiently big in the following sense: for some $\eps > 0$, there exists a symplectic embedding of $B_0^{2n-2}(\eps) \times \R^2$ into $U$ that maps

-onto $R$.
-Note that such a neighbourhood $U$ has infinite volume.
-In this paper, we allow $U$ to be arbitrary.
-This result is strictly stronger; for example, $M$ can have finite volume.
-Moreover, we extend this result to more general closed subsets $Z$ of symplectic manifolds $M$.
+Leonid Polterovich\footnote{In private communication} noted that a symplectic excision of a ray $[0, \infty) \times \Set{0}^{2n-1}$ from $\R^{2n}$ arises from the symplectization of a contactomorphism from the punctured standard unit sphere to the standard Euclidean space as a contact version of the stereographic projection constructed in \cite[Proposition~2.13]{MR2194671}.
+However, this symplectomorphism is non-trivial everywhere outside the opposite ray; symplectization cannot yield a symplectomorphism that is supported in an arbitrarily small neighbourhood of the ray.

+Xiudi Tang \cite{MR4216706} gave, for each $\eps > 0$, an explicit symplectic excision of the ray $[0, \infty) \times \Set{0}^{2n-1}$ from $\R^{2n}$ that is the identity map outside a neighbourhood of the ray that depends on $\eps$.
+These neighbourhoods get smaller when $\eps$ gets smaller, and their intersection is the ray itself, but their volumes are infinite.
+This result cannot be used to excise a ray from a non-compact symplectic manifold whose volume is finite.